Deep Inelastic Processes and the Equations of Motion: First Order Correction

-D) Lastly, it is worth noting that, unlike previous authors\cite{bm,bjm,gms}, we find that the functions related to longitudinal and transverse polarization are associated to the same inverse power of $Q$.
-For example, $g^{\bot}$ and $h'$ describe, respectively, the longitudinal quark polarization in an unpolarized nucleon.
-Similarly, $f_L^{\bot}$ and $f_T$ are unpolarized quark densities in a longitudinally and transversely polarized nucleon.
-Conversely, the twist-2 T-odd functions $h_1^{\bot}$, corresponding to transverse polarization in an unpolarized nucleon, and the unpolarized distribution function $f^{\bot}_{1T}$\cite{bm} in a tranversely polarized nucleon find no place in parameterization (\ref{pargam}).
+D) Lastly, the twist-2 T-odd functions $h_1^{\bot}$, corresponding to transverse polarization in an unpolarized nucleon, and the unpolarized distribution function $f^{\bot}_{1T}$ (Boer and Mulders, 1998) in a tranversely polarized nucleon find no place in parameterization (\ref{pargam}).